bdaiinstitute/spot_ros2/README.md

 <img src="spot.jpeg" width="350">

 This package is supposed to be an interface between ROS2 and the boston api for the spot.
-The [ROS1 driver](https://github.com/clearpathrobotics/spot_ros) from Clearpath is used as a template for the spot.
+The [ROS1 driver](https://github.com/clearpathrobotics/spot_ros) from Clearpath is used as a template for the development.

 ## Prerequisites
     - Tested for ubuntu 20.04